Pimento Peppers (aka Cherry Peppers) – All About Them

 Interestingly, both “pimento” from Portuguese and “pimiento” from Spanish derive from the Latin “pigmentum”, which means “pigment”.
 The word, pimento, became used as a sort of general term for peppers long ago and even more generalized to include black pepper.

-Pimento peppers are not spicy, but rather mild, sweet and succulent.
+Pimento peppers (or cherry peppers) are not spicy, but rather mild, sweet and succulent.
 While they are typically pickled, they can also be enjoyed fresh from the garden.
 Use them as you might use bell peppers, in foods requiring the Cajun Holy Trinity or perhaps a good sofrito recipe.

 There are some varieties with heat, including the Santa Fe Grande and Floral Gem varieties.